 Few things in the world of fishing are what they seem, whether it is fly shop chatter about last night’s hatch, a guide’s description of the rivers he or she works, or a brochure about the bonefish trip you’re thinking about taking.
 This is with good reason.
 Fishermen, despite a lifetime of learning that should teach them to do otherwise, carry the weight of unreasonably lofty expectations.
-Not a one of them is going to be captivated or sold on fishing that is typically reliable or better than you’d expect or pretty darn good, even if all of those are improvements over what they’re accustomed to.
+Not a one of them is going to be captivated or sold on fishing that is typically reliable or better than you’d expect or even pretty darn good, even if all of those are improvements over what they’re accustomed to.

 Fishermen want fireworks, even if they’re drawn from imagination rather than reality.
 And this has become sort of an accepted currency that prompts people like John Geirach to pen books entitled All Fishermen are Liars.
 It’s not that fishermen blindly and ignorantly accept the misrepresentations of turd polishers, we just like the way the world looks through rose-colored glasses, so we don’t mind folks that tint things that way.